FrancoisSuzeau/Solar-System/README.md

 + Right button mouse (maintain) : orient camera (all around the ship)
 + ESCAPE : Display the settings menu
 + Mouse Wheel : Change the navigation speed by 10% the speed of the light
-+ I : Display body information
++ SPACE : Display body information

 Make sure that the executable file is in the ````bin```` directory.
+You will see a ````config.save```` file in the same directory where configuration are saved.
+You can change them before launch but make sure you respect the value that are available.
+It is possible now to change musique option but you have to pause the simulation to display the mouse.

 ## ====================== Added features ======================